xm83/MusicObjectDetector-TF/README.md

 | Original Image | Detection results as training progresses |
 |:--------------:|:------------------:|
 | ![Original image](MusicObjectDetector/images/crop_undetected.png) | ![Image with detected objects](MusicObjectDetector/images/individualImage1-animation.gif) |

+The scientific reasoning can be found in [this scientific article](https://alexanderpacha.files.wordpress.com/2018/05/handwritten-music-object-detection.pdf).
+The detailed results for various combinations of object-detector, feature-extractor, etc. can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/174-CnLO-rAoVMst0ngVGHguTlD39ebdxLX9ZLE9Pscw).

 # Preparing the application
 This repository contains several scripts that can be used independently of each other.